gokulbot/Disentangled_GANs/README.md

 ## Instructions
 The `scripts` folders contain scripts for starting the different experiments.

-For example, to reproduce the `AC-StyleGAN on Isaac3D` experiments, you can try:
+To reproduce the `AC-StyleGAN on Isaac3D` experiments, you can try:
 ```
 cd scripts
 bash train_isaac3d_ac.sh